-Concrete settlement is usually caused by two main reasons.
-The first and main reason would be if your concrete has been installed on uncompacted or poorly compacted fill dirt.
+Concrete settlement is usually caused by two reasons.
+The first and main reason is if your concrete has been installed on uncompacted loosely backfilled soils.
 This is common with slabs poured close to your home or building such as concrete pool decks, patios, sidewalks, and garage floors.
-This is also a big problem around pool areas.
+This is also a huge problem around pool areas.
 We generally see this while completing concrete slab repair.
 Settlement will usually cause trip areas or water problems from the slabs being pitched improperly toward your foundation.
-Complete settlement of your concrete can sometimes take 5-7 years or more under certain circumstances.
+Complete settlement of your concrete can sometimes take 10 years or more under certain circumstances.

-The second reason would be from water drainage or run off.
-An example of this would be a down spout discharging next to a section of walkway, or improper drainage from the landscape which collects near your concrete.
+A second cause is poor water drainage such as a down spout discharging next to a section of walkway, or improperly pitched landscape or grading, causing water to collect near your concrete.

 What is concrete leveling and how long has it been around?

-Concrete leveling and concrete lifting is a process of saving concrete slabs or areas by drilling a series of holes completely through the slab and then pumping a grout mixture under the slab until pressure begins to build which raises the slab or slabs back into position.
+Concrete leveling, also known as concrete lifting is a process of raising settled concrete slabs by drilling a series of holes through the concrete.
+A cement grout mixture or foam is then pumped under the slab which raises the concrete back into position.

-Concrete leveling has been around and in use for approximately 75 years.
-It has been used to save concrete highways, airport strips, and slabs of all weights and sizes.
-We use it most often in our concrete sidewalk repair.
+Concrete leveling has been in use since the 1930’s.
+The process has been successfully used to save concrete highways, airport strips, and slabs of all weights and sizes.
+It also frequently used for concrete sidewalk repairs.
 It has a proven history of success, durability, and permanency.

 What is mudjacking?

-- A pattern of 1″ to 1 1/2″ holes are drilled throughout the sunken slab or as needed in order to inject the lifting material through the slab.
+- A pattern of 1″ holes are drilled throughout the sunken slab or as needed to inject the lifting material through the slab.

-- A soil/cement mixture known as grout is pumped through the holes to the underside of the slab.
-Once the large voids are filled, the grout becomes pressurized and begins to raise the slab.
+- A natural portland cement-based grout mixture is then pumped into the drill holes.
+Once any large voids have been filled, the slab begins to raise the slab.

 Why should I level my concrete instead of replace it?

-If your concrete is in good condition and not crumbling, deteriorating, or has several cracks, it would be impractical to spend 2 to 3 times the money or more to have it replaced.
-Concrete leveling is just as permanent as replacement if not more.
+If your concrete is in good condition and not crumbling, deteriorating, or badly cracked, it would be impractical to spend 2 to 3 times the money or more to have it replaced.
+Concrete leveling is a durable money saving alternative to costly concrete replacement.
 Concrete leveling has the following advantages over replacement:

 - Saves approximately 50% and to add 75% over having your concrete replaced